 The energy that was used to send all the data packets during the simulations is illustrated in figure.
 6. The end-to-end delay by AODV is lowest among all the routing protocols that we studied.
 This is the reason that the energy spent in AODV to send data packet is higher than other routing protocols.
-Second highest energy was consumed by while moderate mobility and it reduced when the mobility is
+Second highest energy was consumed by AOMDV but in DSR the energy consumption had a hike while moderate mobility and it reduced when the mobility is high.